 A leader who is insecure of their position is likely to sabotage attempts by staff to climb the corporate ladder, creating a stifling and inflexible workplace.
 If your boss encourages upward movement you are definitely working in an environment that’s healthy for your career development.

-If employees genuinely like each other enough to spend time outside of the office then it is a good sign that you have a healthy workplace culture.
+If employees genuinely like each other enough to spend time outside of the office then it is a good sign that you have a healthy work culture.
 A good way to encourage friendliness between employees is to break the ice first.
 Have lunch together, plan after work drinks on a Friday and restrict the amount you are allowed to talk about work.
 There are co-workers who have survived living together by following the rule of no talking about work outside the office.

 If you know you are going to have a good laugh every time you go to work then you’re probably not dreading Monday morning as much than the regular worker.
 Humor and friendly chats between employees should be encouraged, not only does it make the workplace far more enjoyable to be in but also stimulates creativity and allows workers to complete tasks in a fraction of the time.
 Our minds work most effectively when we are relaxed and enjoying ourselves.